-Integrity, leadership and culture with Jo Kenrick
+Integrity, leadership and culture

 Jo Kenrick is a highly experienced business leader, with extensive experience as an executive director in a range of companies.
 She now holds a portfolio of Non-Executive Director roles in a range of private and third sector companies.
 This wide-ranging experience has given her some fascinating insights into integrity and corporate culture about which she talks eloquently in this webinar, which includes lots to think about.

 Highlights include an exploration of integrity as involving flexibility, and true listening as involving willingness to be changed by what one hears; the effect on culture of different industry sectors and ownership structures, and the relationship between acculturation and influence – avoiding being either too close to or too distant from the culture of the organisation in which one would like to have an influence.
 The interview with Jo is followed by a lively Q&A which goes deeper into all of these issues and raises some more.

 This webinar explores a personal story with interesting implications for personal and corporate integrity.

 Richard Flint was Chief Executive of Sky Bet from its inception to the point where it was acquired by the Stars Group for £3.4bn.
 During that time he came to question the ethics of some of what the organisation was doing.
 Specifically, there was a shift in his understanding of personal agency and autonomy and their relation to gambling addiction which meant he no longer fully endorsed the way the business interacted with some of its customers.